jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

-Our current hypothesis is that there is no \textit{master system} gathering the water, but instead a complex hydrology induced by cave passage intersecting the underlying (as yet, unvisited) band of Cretaceous shales.
+Our current hypothesis is that there is no \textit{master system} gathering the water, but instead a complex hydrology induced by cave passage intersecting the underlying (as yet, unvisited) band of Cretaceous shales. \sidenote{The Migovec limestones are either underlain by these shales}

 For all *Vrtnarija*'s complexity, the entire cave can be fitted into a slab of limestone slanted at 66 degrees and just $1000\times150\times1000$ m.